-Red and Green Lights or National Flag Mandatory for the starting signal.
-Should only be used as a starting signal if the lights fail.
+Red Lights (being extinguished) or National Flag Mandatory for the starting signal.
+The Flag should only be used as a starting signal if the lights fail.

 False Start (Karting Only)